Frequently asked questions - trips and courses

-Courses and expeditions can be booked online using our booking page.
+Courses, expeditions, Experience Days and half day trips can be booked online using our booking page.

-Sea Kayak Experience Days and Day Trips can be booked by filling in the form on the information page, by emailing firstname.lastname@example.org, by calling 01631 565 310 or by coming to see us during our opening hours (depending on Covid measures).
+Coastal Day Trips and Family Experience Days can be booked by filling in the form on the information page, by emailing firstname.lastname@example.org, by calling 01631 565 310 or by coming to see us during our opening hours (depending on Covid measures).

 If booking more than 30 days in advance, you will need to pay a 30% deposit to confirm, with the balance due 15 days before the trip.
 If you’re booking less than 15 days in advance you will need to pay in full at the time of booking.

-We take children aged 8 and upwards.
+Half day trips and Experience Days are open to children aged 12 and upwards.
 Under 18s must be accompanied by an over-18 who can take legal responsibility for them.
-Unless on a private trip, under-12s must be accompanied on the basis of one adult per child.
+Families with children aged 8-12 can book on a Family Experience Day.

 We work on a maximum ratio of 1:6.
 Unless it’s a private group, we don’t double up – so you won’t be in a group of 12 with 2 guides, for example.